na-na-hi/renget/archive/elysianrealm.md

 2nd | Kalpas1 | Both damage boosts, HP cap up are the key choices, can pick vulnerability, unlock nexus; can pick Burden, TDM from enhanced
 Optional | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus

-!!! info Recommended to swap sigils on 6F shop, roll Kosma on 7F to get enhanced; mid to low level setups are not recommended to pick up Kalpas both damage boosts or Burden before 12F
+!!! info Lower level setups are not recommended to take Kalpas before 12F; recommended to swap sigil on 6F, roll Kosma on 7F

 #->Herrscher of Sentience<-
 ->![hosvalk](https://i.imgur.com/kHCETkY.png)<-